xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

 This extension enables import/update/deletion of users and groups (frontend, backend or both) from a LDAP-directory.
 This way, TYPO3 can be used as an intranet CMS.
 Multiple LDAP server configurations are allowed.
-Works with OpenLDAP, eDirectory and Active Directory.
+Works with OpenLDAP, Active Directory and Novell eDirectory.
 You can also use a CAS server to implement :abbr:`SSO (Single Sign-On)`.

 .. _screenshots: